solyvista/golangprojektnovember22/README.md

 - the implementation of a divide and conquer solution finding strategy to break down the requirements into smaller goals
 - the implementation of a divide and conquer code building strategy to find solutions for the smaller goals in order to find a solution for the big goal (fullfiling the requirements)
-- strengthening my understanding of the basic golang structure and basic golang functions -how to use scanner function in golang
+- strengthening my understanding of the basic golang structure and basic golang functions
+- how to use scanner function in golang
+- why the scanner is not the required tool for the given requirements and why the os.Args command line arguments is better to fulfill the requirements
+- -how to use os.Args for implementing command line arguments